OpenNMT/CTranslate2/docs/guides/transformers.md

 ct2-transformers-converter --model facebook/m2m100_418M --output_dir ct2_model
 ```

-## Special source tokens
+## Special tokens in translation

-For other frameworks, CTranslate2 implicitly adds special tokens to the source input when required.
+For other frameworks, the `Translator` methods implicitly add special tokens to the source input when required.
 For example, models converted from Fairseq or Marian will implicitly append `</s>` to the source tokens.

 However, these special tokens are not implicitly added for Transformers models since they are already returned by the corresponding tokenizer: